2008 United States presidential election in Colorado: Analysis

 Elsewhere in the state, Democrats also did well.
 Democrat Mark Udall defeated Republican Bob Schaffer for an open U.S. Senate seat; his vacated House seat was also won by Democrat Jared Polis.
 In addition, Democrat Betsy Markey defeated incumbent Republican Marilyn Musgrave, by 12 points for Colorado's 4th Congressional District seat.
 At the state level, Democrats picked up one seat in the Colorado Senate, but lost two seats in the Colorado House of Representatives.

 Obama's 65.8% victory in Summit County was the highest percentage win by a Democratic presidential nominee in the county since Woodrow Wilson won the county with 70.3% of the vote back in 1916.

-Obama became the first Democrat to win the White House without carrying Bent County since Franklin D. Roosevelt in 1944, as well as the first to do so without carrying Mineral or Otero Counties since Jimmy Carter in 1976.